 INERELA+ developed the SAVE methodology through working in various community contexts across Africa.
 In particular, religious leaders were at the front line of the response in various ways:

 - Many were dealing with their own HIV positive status in contexts with high levels of SSDDIM.

 - Weekends were often occupied with an increasing number of funerals.
 One INERELA+ member stated: “he was burying upwards of fifty people a weekend.”

-- Many felt fearful and helpless in the face of the destruction caused by HIV and AIDS related death.
-Authorities, both locally and up, were unable to stem the tide, and important community leaders were stigmatising the infections for their own ends.”
+- Many felt fearful and helpless in the face of the destruction caused by HIV and AIDS-related death.
+Authorities, both locally and up, were unable to stem the tide, and important community leaders were stigmatizing the infections for their own ends.”

 - For a core group of religious leaders, all of whom are living with HIV, could not be silent as their communities were dying.

 In working together with these affected groups, and by sharing their experiences these religious leaders realized that HIV was a virus and not a moral condition.
 As such, they developed a unique approach that is holistic and non-judgemental, and we use the following evidence-based approaches: